pholls/patent_bot/README.md

 Emoji Handling (https://github.com/hidakatsuya/prawn-emoji)
 Code Cleanup
 Twitter Thumbnail (or cropping image)
+Make my tweet a reply to the original one
-Randomizing Diagrams (or at least making them more interesting) Put the Abstract text into a text_box to avoid overflow problems
+Randomize Diagrams (or at least making them more interesting) Put the Abstract text into a text_box to avoid overflow problems

 Copyright: